Auazure/DL21SP20/ABC123_Code/README.md

 # CoMatch
 This is an  PyTorch implementation of [CoMatch: Semi-supervised Learning with Contrastive Graph Regularization](https://arxiv.org/abs/2011.11183).

-The original source of PyTorch implementation is [here](https://github.com/salesforce/CoMatch).
+The official PyTorch implementation is [here](https://github.com/salesforce/CoMatch).

 ## Usage